ra1101/deploySamIsLostSprint3/SPRINT2.md

 Screenshot ![sprint2_sprint_review_stakeholder](/project-part-2/sprint2_sprint_review_stakeholder.png)
 * Revised product backlog based on the feedback received:
 TBD add link to new stories
-  * Would like to filter the list by animal type
+  * Would like to filter the list by animal type -> already have a user story https://team-turtle.atlassian.net/browse/SIL-2
   * Would like to see a map of current location or sighted location -> https://team-turtle.atlassian.net/browse/SIL-76
   * Current location may need more context about -> https://team-turtle.atlassian.net/browse/SIL-77
   * Current location should be editable by anyone -> https://team-turtle.atlassian.net/browse/SIL-78